ucsd-cse123-fa24/project2a-container/README.md

 # Run the docker container for the project.
 Run this each time you work on the project.
 # You should be able to attach to the running container in VSCode after this is executed.
 docker run --rm --privileged -it -v /lib/modules:/lib/modules -t cse123pa2
-# You can now clone the
+# You can now clone the github repo into your proejct from inside the bash shell

 # To add more shells in other terminals from the running container, in each terminal run the following:
 docker exec -it cse123pa2 bash